Why We Procrastinate on Important Tasks Despite Knowing the Consequences

 Procrastination vs. Laziness

-Laziness implies a lack of desire to act.
-Procrastination, however, often occurs when people care deeply about the task.
-In fact, the more important or emotionally charged a task is, the more likely procrastination becomes.
+Laziness implies indifference or unwillingness to act.
+Procrastination, however, often occurs when people deeply care about the task.

-People procrastinate not because they do not want to succeed, but because the task triggers discomfort they want to avoid.
+People procrastinate not because they do not care, but because they care so much that the task feels emotionally threatening.

 The Emotional Core of Procrastination